Aruljothee/intern-notes--Aruljothee-/Week1-research-set-1.md

 404 Not Found - Requested resource was not found,
 500 Internal Server Error - Server had a problem.

 ### 10. What is DNS?

 DNS (Domain Name System) converts a domain name into an IP address.
 Example:
 example.com → IP address

+### 15. What is a Port?

+A port is a number used by an application or service to receive network requests.
+Example:
+localhost:8080

+### 16. What is Spring Boot?

+Spring Boot is a Java framework used to create and run web applications easily.
+Example:
+I used Spring Boot to create a simple web application with a /hello endpoint.

+### 17. What is Tomcat?

+Tomcat is a web server used to handle HTTP requests and responses for Java web applications.
+Example:
+My Spring Boot application uses an embedded Tomcat server on port 8080.